treytMSFT/sql-docs/docs/relational-databases/databases/add-persisted-log-buffer.md

 ## Limitations

-[Transparent Data Encryption (TDE)](../security/encryption/transparent-data-encryption.md) is not compatible with persisted log buffer.
+[Transparent Data Encryption (TDE)](../security/encryption/transparent-data-encryption.md) is not compatible with persistent log buffer.

 [Availability Groups](../../t-sql/statements/create-availability-group-transact-sql.md) can only use this feature on secondary replicas due to the requirement by the log reader agent for standard log writing semantics on the primary.
 However, a small log file must be created on all nodes (ideally on DAX volumes or mounts).
-In the event of a failover, the persisted log buffer path must exist, in order for the failover to be successful.
+In the event of a failover, the persistent log buffer path must exist, in order for the failover to be successful.

+> [!CAUTION]
-In cases where the path or file isn't present during an Availability Group failover event, or database startup, the database enters a `RECOVERY PENDING` state until the issue is resolved.
+> If the persistent log buffer path or file isn't present during an Availability Group failover event, or database startup, the database enters a `RECOVERY PENDING` state until the issue is resolved.

 ## Interoperability with other PMEM features

-When both persisted log buffer and [Hybrid Buffer Pool](../../database-engine/configure-windows/hybrid-buffer-pool.md) are enabled, along with the start up [trace flag 809](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md), Hybrid Buffer Pool will operate in what is known as _Direct Write_ mode.
+When both persistent log buffer and [Hybrid Buffer Pool](../../database-engine/configure-windows/hybrid-buffer-pool.md) are enabled, along with the start up [trace flag 809](../../t-sql/database-console-commands/dbcc-traceon-trace-flags-transact-sql.md), Hybrid Buffer Pool will operate in what is known as _Direct Write_ mode.

 ## Back up and restore operations

 Normal restore conditions apply.
-If persisted log buffer is restored to a DAX volume or mount, it continues to function.
-If the log is restored to a regular disk volume, it can be safely removed.
+If persistent log buffer is restored to a DAX volume or mount, it continues to function.
+If the log is restored to a non-DAX disk volume, it can be safely removed using the `ALTER DATABASE REMOVE FILE` command.

 ## Next steps